teem2/server/README.md

 For best results, create a projects directory in the same location as your server and dreem directories.
 The projects directory is intended to give you a place to work that is independent of dreem.

+### Running the tests

+Be sure mocha is installed on your environment:

+    npm install -g mocha

+Then in the root directory, run the tests with:

+    mocha

 ### Starting the server

 The Teem Server can be started either with `node server.js` or using the `./bin/teemserver` script, both of which accept environment variables for configuration, as follows: